janekx21/bachelor-thesis/chapters/ba.typ

 @image:multiple_errors) in a source code file.
 The language server does not show errors other than syntax errors like semantic ones.
 A future version could improve diagnostics and show a more complex errors.
-This could be done by using the OWL Api or maybe a OWL solver application.
+This could be done by using the OWL API or maybe a OWL solver application.

 #figure(
   image("assets/screenshot_vscode_diagnostics_2.svg", width: 100%), caption: [
-    Syntax error example with overview overview of all problems in a file ],
+    Syntax error example with overview of all problems in a file ],
 )<image:multiple_errors>